cedadev/esgf-slcs-server-playbook/README.md

 password = changeme
 ```

-You can change this in the ansible configuration:
+You can change this in the Ansible configuration:

 ```
 playbook/roles/esgf_slcs_server/files/create-user-table.sql